deatrich/linux-home-server/web-server.md

 apache2  549192     www-data   6u  IPv6 1943856      0t0  TCP *:https (LISTEN)
 ~~~~

-Now we want to test the secured web connection connection.
+Now we want to test the secured web connection connection, and
-Now ask your web browser to accept the certificate; with *firefox* we
+ask your web browser to accept the certificate.
+With *firefox* we
 select 'Advanced' where we see the message\

  *Error code: MOZILLA_PKIX_ERROR_SELF_SIGNED_CERT*

 We go ahead and accept the risk and we see our default secured web page.
+You only need to do this once.

 Both text mode browsers will warn about self-signed certificates, but
 also will allow you to connect: